-Internetional Treaty on Plant Constin Decourses for Food and Nie international freaty on Plant Genetic Resources for Food and NO Agriculture (ITPGRFA) Convention on International Trade in Endangered Species (CITES) No
+International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) No Convention on International Trade in Endangered Species (CITES) No

 6b.
 Biodiversity Conventions

 Please detail how your project will contribute to the objectives of the convention(s) your project is targeting.
 You may wish to refer to Articles or Programmes of Work here.